Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: Introduction

 In this paper, we present a theoretical description of the conversion between the attractive (trion-like) and repulsive (exciton-like) Fermi polarons by the action of terahertz radiation in TMDC MLs, taking into account the correlations of the excitons with the Fermi sea.
 We show that considering the correlations with the Fermi sea significantly affects the conversion rate at photon energies near the threshold determined by the trion binding energy.
 In addition to the absorption of light related to the attractive-repulsive polaron (trion-exciton) transition, see Fig.~\ref{fig0}(a), the terahertz pulse heats the electron gas~\cite{ganichev2006intense,venanzi2021terahertz}.
-Thus, at high intensities or THz photon energies, it is also necessary to take into account the decay of the trion state due to interaction with high-energy electrons, Fig.~\ref{fig0}(b).
-We provide estimates for the conversion rates related to the direct interpolaron and indirect, heating-induced, transitions.
+Thus, at high intensities or low THz photon energies, it is also necessary to take into account the decay of the trion state due to interaction with high-energy electrons, Fig.~\ref{fig0}(b).
+We provide estimates for the conversion rates related to the direct interpolaron and indirect, heating-induced, transitions and highlight specific features of these processes.

-The paper is organized as follows: in Sec.~\ref{sec:ETconv} we calculate the transition rate between the attractive and repulsive branches of the Fermi polaron due to absorption of a THz photon.
-The effects of the accompanying heating of the electron gas is studied in Sec.~\ref{sec:HEG}, where we first study the intraband THz absorption at various scattering mechanisms (Sec.~\ref{sec:HET}) and analyze the indirect process of attractive Fermi polaron decay via collisions with high-energy electrons in Sec.~\ref{sec:E-Tr}.
+The paper is organized as follows: in Sec.~\ref{sec:ETconv} we calculate the transition rate between the attractive and repulsive branches of the Fermi polaron due to absorption of THz photons.
+The effects of the accompanying heating of the electron gas are studied in Sec.~\ref{sec:HEG}, where we first consider the intraband THz absorption at various scattering mechanisms (Sec.~\ref{sec:HET}) and analyze the indirect process of attractive Fermi polaron decay via collisions with high-energy electrons in Sec.~\ref{sec:E-Tr}.
+The main results and conclusions are summarized in Sec.~\ref{sec:concl}.
 Additional technical details are provided in the Appendix~\ref{app:details}.